 To assess valve guide wear with the heads on the engine, use the Corvette Action Center's "Heads-on-Test", a modified/improved version of the Wiggle Test Service Manuals specified for measuring valve guide wear in the field until 2015.
 It's mainly a procedure done in a case of an out-of-warranty head where guide wear is likely but not documented and the car owner wants to avoid the cost of head removal and disassembly for measurement.
 Briefly, an "HO" Test goes like this: remove the valve gear for #1 intake valve and set up a specialized measuring tool, called a "test indicator", to check valve stem clearance.
 With the indicator's measuring point touching the valve stem right above the top of the guide and 90° to the length of the head, move the valve stem towards and away from the rocker arm mount while reading the indicator.
 Do the same test with the other seven valves on that bank.
 The GM-specified maximum for stem-to-guide clearance is 0.0037-in.
 If all eight in the first head pass the test, the chances are good the rest are ok, too.
 On the other hand, if you have bad guides on the first head, it's likely you have them on the second head so pull both and have them repaired.

 While the Heads-on-Test is more accurate than the now-discredited Wiggle Test, it still lacks accuracy enough to be acceptable for making a claim on a factory warranty.
 If you believe your guides are worn and figure on using the HO Test as ammo to get heads replaced, it's not gonna happen.
 The dealer will still require the heads be removed and guide wear measured per GM Service Information.
-For a deeper discussion of the CAC's Heads on Test, read our upcoming article on wiggle testing coming soon.
+For a deeper discussion of the CAC's "Head's On Test, read this sidebar article.

 Unfortunately for us and contrary to GM's statements about heads being 100% inspected after February 2011, LS7 heads manufactured after that point may have worn guides yet not exhibit excessive valve noise nor have problems with high oil use.
 Proof of that is the Corvette Action Center's 2012 Z06 long-term test vehicle, the engine in which was assembled in February 2012.